spatialos/gdk-for-unity/docs/projects/fps/get-started/upload-launch.md

 ```

 <br/>
-**Step 3.** Reference your Unity project in the Deployments window.
+**Step 3.** Reference your Unity project in the Deployment Launcher window.

-  - To open the Deployments window, in your Unity Editor, select **SpatialOS** > **Deployment Launcher**.
+Open the Deployment Launcher window in your Unity Editor by selecting **SpatialOS** > **Deployment Launcher**.

-  - Enter your project name in the `Project Name` field at the top of the window.
-(Use the one you just located in the SpatialOS Console.)
+Ensure the `Project Name` matches the one specified in your `spatialos.json`.
+If it does not match, [press the refresh button at the top of the Deployment Launcher window]({{urlRoot}}/modules/deployment-launcher/overview#change-my-project-in-the-deployment-launcher) to update the project name.

-<%(Callout message="The Deployments window is currently only available as part of the FPS Starter Project.")%>

 <br/>